Endava-Sofia/fe-code-guidelines/guidelines/typescript.md

 ```

 NB: TypeScript `namespaces` used to be called internal modules and used to use the `module` keyword in the form `module Foo { ... }`.
 Don't use that either.
 Always use ES6 imports.

+> This preference can be enforced with an existing ESLint rule in your project: <https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/no-namespace.md>

 ## Extract Types